Tyjoh/BulbousRat/README.md

 # BulbousRat
 Game engine using libgdx and the Artemis entity component system.
 Comparable to how Unity GameObjects use compoonents to define them.
+[Video Demo](https://youtu.be/3pUCTBitfiU)

 ## Significant current features:
 * Built on top of libGDX to handle graphics and basic game functions like i/o.